Informatics Program Performance

 Student Exit Survey Data

 We survey our graduating students as they complete the MS in Informatics (INFM) program.
-The information below is from our most recent exit survey, presenting the responses we received from INFM students (n=3) who completed the program in spring 2021.
+The information below is from our most recent exit survey, presenting the responses we received from INFM students (n=10) who completed the program in fall 2021.

 Key survey findings include the following:

-- 100% of the survey respondents completed the INFM program within two years.
+- 100% of the survey respondents completed the INFM program within two and a half years.

-- 100% of the survey respondents said they would recommend the INFM program to others.
+- 9 of 10 of the survey respondents said they would recommend the INFM program to others.

 The survey also provided insight regarding the employment trends of our recent INFM graduates, such as: